-Another good aspect of the DRO process is that it allows a veteran an opportunity to get their claim granted in a quicker fashion than having to wait for the Board of Veterans Appeals (BVA) to make a decision.
-In order for the DRO process to begin, a veteran has to specifically choose to have their appeal reviewed by a DRO.
+Another good aspect of the DRO process is that it allows a veteran an opportunity to get their claim and disability benefits granted in a quicker fashion than having to wait for the Board of Veterans Appeals (BVA) to make a decision.
+In order for the DRO process to begin, a veteran has to specifically choose to have their appeal or rating decision reviewed by a DRO.

 Requesting DRO Review

 The DRO does not come into the picture until a veteran’s claim has been denied.
-VA regulations provide that a veteran has a limited period of time to select the VA DRO review process.
-The first time a veteran can request DRO review is with the filing of their NOD.
-If the DRO process isn’t selected at the time the NOD is filed, the RO will notify the veteran of their right to have their appeal decided by a DRO.
+VA regulations provide that a veteran has a limited period of time to select the VA DRO review process and receive the DRO hearing.
+The first time a veteran can request DRO review is with the filing of their NOD for re-decision on the veteran’s disability benefits.
+If the DRO process isn’t selected at the time the NOD is filed, the RO will notify the veteran of the va decision and the veteran’s right to have their appeal decided by a DRO.

 The veteran then has 60 days from the date on the notice to select the DRO review process.
 If the DRO process is not selected within the 60 day time period, the veteran’s appeal will be decided by the traditional appeal process and the RO will issue a Statement of the Case (SOC).

 How Long Does a VA DRO Decision Take?